ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 - [RFC 8949 (CBOR), Section 10][rfc8949-sec10]

 DAG-JSON and DAG-CBOR follow the same security considerations as JSON and CBOR.
-Note that DAG-JSON and DAG-CBOR are stricter variants of JSON and CBOR, respectively.
+Note that DAG-JSON and DAG-CBOR are stricter subsets of JSON and CBOR, respectively.
-Therefore they must follow their IPLD specification and error if the payload is not strict enough:
+Therefore they must follow their specification and error if the payload is not strict enough:

 - [DAG-JSON Spec][dag-json-spec]
 - [DAG-CBOR Spec][dag-cbor-spec]

 ### Alternatives

-Introducing DAG-JSON, DAG-CBOR, JSON and CBOR in the HTTP Gateway allows for a broader usage of the IPLD Data Model.
-If we do not introduce more IPLD response formats in the gateway, the usage of IPFS is constricted to files and directories represented by UnixFS (DAG-PB) codec.
-Therefore, it would keep the IPLD potential locked due to an artificial barrier created by the gateways.
+If we do not introduce  DAG-JSON, DAG-CBOR, JSON and CBOR  response formats in the gateway, the usage of IPFS is constricted to files and directories represented by UnixFS (DAG-PB) codec.
+Therefore, if a user wants to store JSON and/or CBOR in IPFS, they have to wrap it as a UnixFS file in order to be able to fetch it through the gateway.
+That adds size and processing overhead.

 In addition, we could introduce only DAG-JSON and DAG-CBOR.
 However, not supporting the generic variants, JSON and CBOR, would lead to poor UX.
 The